quinnshim2021/Spice-Up-Canvas/README.md

 - Finally, save `content.js` and go back to `chrome://extensions`.
 Click refresh button on Spice-Up-Canvas card.
 - You're good to go!
 I like to show all classes so that I can have more images :)

+## To-Do
+- Fix UI for popup
+- Allow selecting for popup
+- Store links between sessions
+- Allow searching
+- Make match pattern for canvas
+- Cache giphy calls

 ## Notes for Future
 - Need to create upload/delete system within extension.
 - Add some more creative updates to Canvas.
-- Make match pattern for canvas
-- Allow turning off
+- Allow going to more pages in Popup